Terry A. O'Neal: Biography

 In 1991, she graduated from Franklin High School in Stockton.
-The summer following her graduation, O'Neal married at 18-years-old, and went on to attended California State University, Sacramento in the fall of 1991.
+The summer following her graduation, O'Neal married at 18-years-old, and went on to attend California State University, Sacramento in the fall of 1991.

 Poetry had always been her first love in literature, largely inspired by her mother and her best-loved poets of the Harlem Renaissance: Langston Hughes, Carolyn M. Rodgers, and Gwendolyn Brooks, to name a few.
-While raising a family, attending grad school, building her own business, and working a full-time job, O'Neal decided to journey down her own path to writing; and in 2000, she released her first book of poetry, Motion Sickness.
+While raising a family, attending grad school, O'Neal decided to turn to writing; and in 2000, she published her first book of poetry, Motion Sickness.

 Shortly after her first book, O'Neal released her second collection of poetry The Poet Speaks In Black (2001) and the children's picture book Ev'ry Little Soul (2002).

 One year later, she published Sweet Lavender (2003), a coming-of-age story of a young girl forced to grow up too fast after her father walked out of her life at a young age.
 The novel, that was inspired by the works of Langston Hughes and her passion for father-daughter stories, was later adapted into a feature screenplay.

 In 2005, O'Neal founded Lend Your Hand, Educating the World's Children, a non-profit organization geared towards providing resources and schools supplies needed to help students achieve academic success.
 Through the non-profit, she developed and implemented The Black History Bee, a program designed to teach youth Black history through a trivia competition.

-Apart from her own writings, O'Neal has toured secondary schools across the country to encourage young people to carry out their dream, no matter how unlikely it may seem.
-It was her fervent desire to uplift today's youth that paved the way to her becoming the editor and publisher of the collection entitled Make Some Noise!
-A Youth Poetry Anthology, a collection that featured poetry by youth ages 12 to 18 years of age.
+Apart from her own writings, O'Neal has toured secondary schools across the country to encourage young people.
+She edited and published the collection Make Some Noise!
+A Youth Poetry Anthology, a collection that featured poetry by youth aged 12 to 18 years.

 Make Some Noise IV!
 A Baton Rouge Youth Poetry Anthology (2017) was dedicated to Louisiana youth.
-Through poetry, prose and short stories, they shared intimate thoughts and feelings about surviving the historic Louisiana great flood and tragic police shootings of 2016.
-Nearly 100 Baton Rouge teens were published in this volume.
+Through poetry, prose and short stories, they wrote about surviving the Louisiana great flood and police shootings of 2016.

-O'Neal's contribution to uplifting youth through writing and poetry, which has largely been overlooked, has empowered youth across the United States and abroad.
-Her efforts have been successful in providing a safe platform for adolescence to speak out and share their voice.
+O'Neal has worked with youth across the United States and abroad to foster literacy, storytelling, and creative expression through poetry.
 The poetry series is published through her independent publishing company, LeBleu Publications, formerly known as Motion Publishing (established in 1999).
-Make Some Noise VII: Lift Every Voice (2025), the latest volume, brings together a tapestry of young voices from Hampton Roads, Virginia.
+Make Some Noise VII: Lift Every Voice (2025), the latest volume, is by young writers from Hampton Roads, Virginia.

+Beyond her literary and educational work, O'Neal has also been involved in historic preservation efforts.
+In 2026, she established the Chloe African American Preservation Association (CAACPA), a nonprofit organization that is dedicated to documenting and preserving the Chloe Historic Cemetery in Calcasieu Parish, Louisiana.
+Through the organization, volunteers and descendants are continuously working to restore the histories of those buried there, which date back to slavery.